UoA-eResearch/mytardis_ime/docs/user/tutorial-new-dataset-for-existing-projects/import-data.rst

 To add new data to your existing Projects, Experiments, and Datasets in |service_name|, you need to first download a YAML file from |service_name|.
 This YAML file will contain the necessary information for the existing objects and list your projects.

 * Log in to the `Instrument Data Service <https://test-instruments.nectar.auckland.ac.nz/>`_ with 2 factor auth (2FA).
 * Click your username on top right and go to "Get Instrument Data Wizard" page.
-You will find and get an 'ingestion.yaml' dowloaded.
+You will find the starter Yaml file :code:`ingestion.yaml` dowload link.

 .. image:: import-0.png